brainypi/brainypi-linux-build/README.md

 1. Need help with Ubuntu compilation, Please report the problem on the forum [Link to forum](https://forum.brainypi.com/c/ubuntu/ubuntu-building/24)
 1. Facing problems with Ubuntu on BrainyPi, Please report the problem on the forum [Link to forum](https://forum.brainypi.com/c/ubuntu/23)

+## 9. Known Issues
+1. Images built without GUI do not boot up to console.
+This is because of missing TTY config in default kernel configuration (rockchip_linux_defconfig).
+2. Bluetooth does not work.
+This is because the bluetooth userspace drivers are missing.
+3. Docker does not work.
+This is because of missing kernel configuration for docker in default kernel configuration (rockchip_linux_defconfig).